-"Redemption takes time" FLASH FICTION
+"Redemption takes time" FLASH FICTION --- My first story.

 And so, for a thousand years, I searched for relevance in the universe.
-I set my mind on the task to learn all that I could.
+I set my mind on the task of learning all that I could.
 I built cities from what once was.
 And in my image, I constructed companions to silence the loneliness.
-In time my companions became my children, and they called me Father.
+And in time, my companions became my children, and they would call me Father.

 “Father, may I have a word?” asked my first son.
-“Of course, what is it?”

-“It is your birthday Father, and we have a gift for you.
-But all we ask is that you return to Earth for a short while.” “
+“It is your birthday, Father, and we have a gift for you.
+But all we ask is that you return to Earth for a short while.”

-It was then that I understood what my children had achieved.
-They had found a way to lift the veil off of time and bring back everyone I had lost.
+It was at that moment I understood what my children had achieved.
+That they had found a way to turn back the hands of time; returning all I had lost.